By law every child born in England and Wales must be registered in the district where the birth took place.

 We'll need the following information to register a birth:

-the date and place of birth.
-The time of each baby's birth is required for multiple births
+- the date and place of birth (for multiple births we'll also need the time of each baby's birth)

 - the hospital discharge form or personal child health record (red book)

 - a form of identification for yourself, such as a passport, driving licence or birth certificate